Cameron505/CUE-UCD/reports/CUE_Davis_Soil_report.md

 click to open
 </summary>

-##### Samples were collected from russell ranch in early 2024.
-Trenched plots were constructed, and weeded to avoid the influence of roots and plant communities on soil properties.
-Despite being fallowed the conventional plots are still being herbicided, so the amount of plants, and the community composition were different in all fields.
-Soils were collected and sieved through a 8 mm sieve.
-Soils were then stored in a -80 freezer until soil fractionation was conducted.
-Each soil sample is fractionated twice. the first round the soils were sieved then aggregated were dried down to determine physical properties.
-Dried aggregates were also saved for an archive if dry soils will help later.
-The second sieve was conducted and soils were not allowed to dry out and only 2 soils were processed at once.
-Soil moiture was adjusted (Reduced) to ~60% water holding capacity (determined for each aggregate class from the fist sieve).
-After which some soils were stored in 1.7 mL tubes for -80 storage, 2g soil was used for an 18O H2O incubation to determine carbon use efficency, while 2 5g subsamples were used to determine microbial biomass C and N. After the CUE incubation was complete a gas sample of the headspace was taken to determine respiration rates during the incubation.
-After the incubation DNA was extracted from the soils to determine 18O incorporation in DNA during 24 hr incubation.
+##### Soil samples were collected from Russell Ranch in early 2024.
+Trenched plots were established and weeded to minimize the impact of roots and plant communities on soil properties.
+Despite being fallowed, conventional plots were still treated with herbicides, leading to differences in plant abundance and community composition across fields.

+##### The soils were sieved through an 8 mm mesh and stored at -80°C until fractionation.
+Each sample underwent two rounds of fractionation.
+In the first round, soils were sieved, and the resulting aggregates were dried to assess physical properties.
+Dried aggregates were archived for potential future use.
+The second round involved sieving without drying, processing only two samples at a time to maintain soil moisture.
+Soil moisture was adjusted to approximately 60% of the water holding capacity, determined for each aggregate class from the first sieve.

+##### Following this, subsamples were processed as follows: some soils were stored in 1.7 mL tubes at -80°C, 2 g of soil was incubated with ^18O-labeled H₂O to assess carbon use efficiency (CUE), and two 5 g subsamples were used to determine microbial biomass carbon (C) and nitrogen (N).
+After the CUE incubation, gas samples were taken from the headspace to measure respiration rates.
+DNA was then extracted from the soils to analyze ^18O incorporation into DNA during the 24-hour incubation.

 </details>